 For the remaining 120 miles of the pipeline that run through Woodland, Francis, Kamas, Rockport, up the I-80 corridor from Wanship to Coalville and west to Bountiful, however, Tesoro specialists will be working with landowners as well as city and county governments to analyze the best route possible.

-Tesoro Vice President of Business Development Michael Gebhardt had previously said the company is looking to "maximize existing utility corridors, proximity to existing pipelines and minimiz[e] impacts to communities."
-He also said Tesoro will negotiate with landowners in crafting the route, as it will have eminent domain at its disposal, although Gebhardt said he wants to avoid those situations by any means.
+Tesoro Vice President of Business Development Michael Gebhardt had previously said the company is looking to "maximize existing utility corridors, proximity to existing pipelines and minimiz[e] impacts to communities.

 Many residents in Francis are concerned that, if the pipeline parallels the existing Chevron crude pipeline, it could create several potential instances of eminent domain, where private property can be converted to public use, providing fair compensation is given to property owners.
 Gebhardt said Tesoro will collaborate with Francis City in designing the route through the town to "minimize new disruption."